 Thank you to all of you who filled in our questionnaire and wrote to your local MP’s, we have been getting the responses back over the last few weeks and it really helps to feed into our campaign to get an updated view of the government’s position.
 It was pleasing to see the call for a review of the AMAP rate for volunteer drivers was raised in a parliamentary debate recently off the back of one of our members writing to their MP.
 If you haven’t had the chance to write to your local MP and would like to please find the template document here.

-Make sure you keep us up to date with any response you may get by emailing email@example.com.
+Make sure you keep us up to date with any responses you get or share how this is impacting your service by emailing firstname.lastname@example.org.

 Community Transport Association UK is a charitable company limited by guarantee.
 Registered in Cardiff no. 1985361 Registered office: 12 Hilton Street M1 1JF.
 Registered as a charity in England and Wales no. 1002222.
 Charity Registered in Scotland No. SC038518.